chainguard-images/images/TERRAFORM.md

     # Configuration to apply to _all_ `imagetest_harness_k3s` resources created
     # with this provider
     k3s = {
+      # Additional networks to attach to the any containers created by the harness.
+      networks = {
+        # If using k3d's registry, this wires in the k3d's registry network
+        "k3d-default" = { name = "k3d-k3s-default" }
+      }
       registries = {
         # Configure k3s' registry mirror to point to docker's magic host dns.
         # This lets the k3s cluster running in docker access the neighboring